The Dopey Kid Who Used to Wear Your Clothes

-"Don’t be silly," I said.
-"It always looks like that before it sets up."
+“Don’t be silly,” I said.
+“It always looks like that before it hardens.”

 But it did look an awful lot like sand.

 Days passed.
-I kept sticking my finger in my "concrete" while The Lovely Marianne smiled.
-She had a vicious gleam in her eyes, but she said nothing.
+I kept sticking my finger in my “concrete” while The Lovely Marianne smiled, a vicious gleam in her eyes.
+She said nothing.